 Core competencies are the learning outcomes that all Strayer University graduates are expected to demonstrate.
-These competencies align with the University’s mission, central values, and with the program goals and course objectives of all Strayer University degree offerings.
-By providing adult learners with the core competencies needed to enhance their lives and their places of work, the University contributes to the intellectual, social, cultural and economic well-being of its graduates.
+These competencies align with the university’s mission, central values and the program goals and course objectives of all Strayer University degree offerings.
+By providing adult learners with the core competencies needed to enhance their lives and their places of work, the university contributes to the intellectual, social, cultural and economic well-being of its graduates.

 Among the outcomes expected for student learning are the following core competencies:

-- Professional competence – the ability to apply the knowledge and skills of their disciplines to real-world settings to the benefit of their professions;
+- Professional competence – the ability to apply the knowledge and skills of their disciplines to real-world settings for the benefit of their professions;

 - Communication skills – the ability to effectively interpret, compose and articulate ideas and information in a variety of formats and presentation methods;